pflow-xyz/.github/profile/README.md

 Petri nets are a well known and well studied formalism that can be used to model a wide variety of systems.

-Petri nets are a natural fit for smart contract development because they are:
+Petri nets are a natural fit for model development because they are:

 * simple